davenquinn/xenoliths/paper/text/chapters/05-discussion.md

 region [@Trehu1991; @Brocher1999].
-On the basis of the regional structural evolution of the central to southern California basement, and on the petrogenetic history recorded in the region's mantle xenolith suites, we consider the @fig:cross_sections d section to be that most likely sampled by the Crystal Knob eruption.
+On the basis of the regional structural evolution of the central to southern California basement, and on the petrogenetic history recorded in the region's mantle xenolith suites, we consider the `Figure cross_sections{d}` section to be that most likely sampled by the Crystal Knob eruption.
 This section is idealized for Late Cretaceous time, and below we layer on the complexity of late Cenozoic faulting in our analysis.
 We focus now to thermal history in order to more